Cool Tropical Plants

 The lilly in the central pool is a red variety but is rubbish.
 It has poor leaf production and when ever it flowers, foxes bite off the bloom (perhaps not entirely the fault of the plant).

 The blue-green spiky plant to the right is a Beschorneria yuccoides.
-It was planted as a single small rosette five season ago.
+It was planted as a single small rosette five seasons before this picture was taken.

 Behind the croc is a Melianthus major.
 This plant was grown from seed at about the same time as the Beschorneria yuccoides.